 Admission criteria are essentially the same as for admission to other programs in Educational Administration.
 In addition, the candidate must hold a currently valid Special Education endorsement with at least two years of experience as a Special Education teacher to be accepted into this program.
+Endorsements in School Psychology and Speech Pathology are considered as Special Education endorsements and serving as a school psychologist and/or speech pathologist is considered to be teaching experience.
 The candidate must provide two strong recommendations from the candidate's supervisors and one other individual who may attest to the candidate's leadership abilities, and must meet all other academic requirements for admission to the Master of Arts in Education Degree with a major in Educational Administration.
 The Educational Administration Department requires a common core of competencies of supervisors of special education.